collabnix/kubelabs/Karpenter101/karpenter-lab.md

 nodepool-resource-p9g5h   c6a.xlarge   us-east-1b   ip-10-0-156-91.ec2.internal   True    2m20s
 ```

-The type will change depending on the restrictions you placed in the NodePool.yml.
+The type will change depending on the restrictions you place in the NodePool.yml.
+From this point onwards, Karpenter will handle scaling according to the definition of the NodePool.
+When a node starts reaching its limit, Karpenter will start up the next most cost-efficient node (as long as the limits you defined aren't reached).
+If a node goes into a `MemoryPressure` state, Karpenter will remove and replace that node.
+You can also easily pair Karpenter with tools such as [KEDA](../Keda101/what-is-keda.md) or HPAs and have both pod and node scaling handled for your cluster.

+Let's next take a brief look at taints and tolerations for Karpenter at a NodePool level.